There

 We took a hard look at our own use of phrases like ‘culture’, ‘cultural programming’, ‘cultural resistance’, etc. We could see the discursive role that arts played in the so-called public sphere, but we could also see that regardless of the spectacles produced by the arts in public spaces, as mentioned earlier, the material logic of the city remained unchanged.
 Our faith in constructing a shared public was thus weakening.
 We turned to imagining experiments in spaces for diverse publics, where hierarchies and differences could be diffused.

-Occupying Public Space
+Public Space

 Over the years, we have seen various other groups face similar experiences to the residents of the Koramangala Slum Cluster.
 Powrakarmikas (street sweepers and cleaners of public spaces mostly employed by the Town Municipal Councils) have continuously protested for better wages, permanent jobs, better working conditions, and against practices of untouchability; garment workers, domestic workers, sex workers, street vendors—a significant population of the city—are denied their basic rights and dignity within the structures they operate in.
 In short, all the workers without whom the city would come to an immediate collapse are only visible to the city as long as they continue to perform their labor.
 The minute they come to the public space to assert their rights as citizens and as workers, they are either rendered invisible, harassed by the police, or vilified by the press as a nuisance.

-When Forbidden Creatures Occupy a Park, 2014
+When Forbidden Creatures Occupy a Park, an exhibit as part of the Public Space Festival organized by maraa, 2014

 On the other hand, we have also seen how dominant castes and upper classes have increasingly laid claim to public spaces as spaces of leisure (dog walking, jogging, etc.) and have lobbied behind the scenes to exclude those groups who use public spaces for work.
 To counter these claims, we created a space of sharing in Cubbon Park through the figure of the scarecrow in 2014, called ‘When Forbidden Creatures Occupy a Park’[1].
 We worked with vendors, sex workers, migrant workers, and young lovers in the park to create scarecrows, a metaphor for all that is considered taboo, immoral, unsafe, and risky through the gaze of the upper castes/classes.
 The making of each scarecrow was accompanied by a story of how the park used to be, or a dream for the park as an open, inclusive space.
 The process culminated in an exhibition at Venkatappa Art Gallery, where the ‘scarecrows’, made from the materials of everyday life, ‘occupied’ a space for the arts, within a formal gallery structure.